 We have already seen the first instance of Brexit impact on GDPR in the creation of the DPA 2018 we mentioned earlier.

-Until the end of the transition period (the end of 2020), there will be no changes to data protection.
+Until the end of the transition period (the end of 2020), there were no changes to data protection.

 - Automatic generator